philipturner/swift-opencl/README.md

 }
 ```

-SwiftOpenCL dynamically loads OpenCL symbols at runtime like [PythonKit](https://github.com/pvieito/PythonKit), so it can import OpenCL on macOS without depending on the Objective-C framework.
+`swift-opencl` dynamically loads OpenCL symbols at runtime like [PythonKit](https://github.com/pvieito/PythonKit), so it can import OpenCL on macOS without depending on the Objective-C framework.
 This means `swift-opencl`'s Swift module can be named `OpenCL`.
-If you use SwiftOpenCL, ensure the system framework named `OpenCL` is not in your dependency chain.
+If you use the module, ensure the system framework named `OpenCL` is not in your dependency chain.

 `CLError` produces a name collision with Apple’s CoreLocation framework.
 You can work around it by stating `CoreLocation.CLError` and `OpenCL.CLError` explicitly.